lgaudencio/bring-a-backpack/README.md

 All images used across the website are my photographs taken from my own travels around Europe.

+### Technologies

+* HTML
+    * The structure of the website was developed using HTML as the main language.

+* CSS
+    * The website was styled using custom CSS in an external file.

+* JavaScript
+    * JavaScript was used to create the modal where the users can update/edit their profile.

+* Python
+    * Python was the main programming language used for the application using the Django framework.

+* Visual Studio Code
+    * The website was developed using Visual Studio Code IDE.

+* GitHub
+    * Source code is hosted on GitHub.

+* Git
+    * Used to commit and push code during the development of the website.

+* Font Awesome
+    * This was used for the social media icons that can be seen on the footer of the website.

+* Canva
+    * This was used to create thew website logo which can be seen on the header of the website and it was used to create the design of the favicon.

+* Favicon.io
+    * Favicon files were created at [favicon.io](https://favicon.io/)

 ### Deployment

 #### Version Control